philomates/philomates.github.io/site_generator/content/md/posts/2022-03-16-thoughts-on-testing-in-clojure.md

 In this time I often collaborated with [Sophia Velten](https://github.com/sovelten), who designed [_state-flow_](https://github.com/nubank/state-flow), the library Nubank uses for single-service integration tests.

 One thing Sophia emphasized with _state-flow_ is that the result of running a test should be data.
-It sounds like a simple and perhaps boring idea, but it has huge implications on the extensibility of a test framework.
+It sounds like a simple and perhaps boring idea but has huge implications on the extensibility of a test framework.

 For example, when _clojure.test_ tests are run, they emit detailed human-readable reports and return very coarse-grained summary as data `{:test 7, :pass 25, :fail 0, :error 0, :type :summary}`.
 This creates additional burden to tool makers that might want to adapt this output.
 For instance, [Arne Brasseur](https://twitter.com/plexus) details a bit in [this github comment](https://github.com/nubank/state-flow/issues/66#issuecomment-576801166) how they handled this in the [_Kaocha_ test runner](https://github.com/lambdaisland/kaocha).

-This isn't unworkable with _clojure.test_, given that it uses multimethods for its reporting, which one can override with custom reporting logic.
+This is workable with _clojure.test_, given that it uses user-override-able multimethods for its reporting.

-But I guess the issue is that for tool builders it still requires a good bit of work, work that I imagine has been repeated many times by different people in different dev tool code.
+I guess my issue with this design is tool builders are still required to do a good bit of work.
+I imagine this work has unfortunately been repeated many times by different people in different dev tool code.

 To concretize my point, _clojure.test_ currently works like this
 <div id="decouple"></div>